EffectOrientedProgramming/book/Chapters/09_Resilience.md

 import zio.*
 import zio.direct.*

-// TODO LogicHolder is the only I could think
-//  of to let us pass in the original and
-//  hedged logic without re-writing everything
+// TODO LogicHolder is the only approach I could think of to let us pass in the original and  hedged logic without re-writing everything
 //  around it.
 Worthwhile, or just a
 //  complicated distraction?
 Consider using bootstrap def businessLogic(logicHolder: LogicHolder) =